juliesymons/juliesymons/GettingStarted.md

-which tutorial examples are relevant here
+which tutorial examples are relevant here :  there are several examples in the libcog/fields directory.
+In addtion to the `Counter` example, `CombiningFields` defines different types of fields and shows the various legal combinations of different fields.

 ## Sensors